microsoft/MLOpsPython/docs/getting_started.md

 Delete the **ACI_DEPLOYMENT_NAME** variable.

 The pipeline uses the [Create Image Script](../ml_service/util/create_scoring_image.py) to create a scoring image.
-The image created by this script will be registered under Azure Container Registry (ACR) instance that belongs to Azure Machine Learning Service.
+The image will be registered under an Azure Container Registry (ACR) instance that belongs to Azure Machine Learning Service.
 Any dependencies that scoring file depends on can also be packaged with the container with Image config.
 [Learn more on how to create a container with AML SDK](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.image.image.image?view=azure-ml-py#create-workspace--name--models--image-config-).

 Make sure your webapp has the credentials to pull the image from the Azure Container Registry created by the Infrastructure as Code pipeline.
-You could do this by following the instructions in the section [Configure registry credentials in web app](https://docs.microsoft.com/en-us/azure/devops/pipelines/targets/webapp-on-container-linux?view=azure-devops&tabs=dotnet-core%2Cyaml#configure-registry-credentials-in-web-app).
-Note that you must have run the pipeline once (including the Deploy to Webapp stage up to the `Create scoring image` step) so that an image is present in the registry, before you can connect the Webapp to the Azure Container Registry in the Azure Portal.
+Instructions can be found on: [Configure registry credentials in web app](https://docs.microsoft.com/en-us/azure/devops/pipelines/targets/webapp-on-container-linux?view=azure-devops&tabs=dotnet-core%2Cyaml#configure-registry-credentials-in-web-app).
+You'll need to run the pipeline once (including the Deploy to Webapp stage up to the `Create scoring image` step) so an image is present in the registry.
+After that, you can connect the Webapp to the Azure Container Registry in the Azure Portal.

 ![build](./images/multi-stage-webapp.png)

 ### Example pipelines using R

 The build pipeline also supports building and publishing ML pipelines using R to train a model.
-This is enabled by changing the `build-train-script` pipeline variable to either of:
+You can enable it by changing the `build-train-script` pipeline variable to either of:

 * `diabetes_regression_build_train_pipeline_with_r.py` to train a model with R on Azure ML Compute.
-You will also need to uncomment (i.e. include) the `r-essentials` Conda packages in the environment definition `diabetes_regression/conda_dependencies.yml`.
+You'll also need to uncomment (include) the `r-essentials` Conda packages in the environment definition `diabetes_regression/conda_dependencies.yml`.
 * `diabetes_regression_build_train_pipeline_with_r_on_dbricks.py` to train a model with R on Databricks.
-You will need to manually create a Databricks cluster and attach it to the ML Workspace as a compute (Values DB_CLUSTER_ID and DATABRICKS_COMPUTE_NAME variables should be specified).
+You'll need to manually create a Databricks cluster and attach it to the ML Workspace as a compute resource.
+Set the DB_CLUSTER_ID and DATABRICKS_COMPUTE_NAME variables.

 Example ML pipelines using R have a single step to train a model.
 They don't demonstrate how to evaluate and register a model.
 The evaluation and registering techniques are shown only in the Python implementation.

 ### Observability and Monitoring

 * You can explore aspects of model observability in the solution, such as:
   * **Logging**: navigate to the Application Insights instance linked to the Azure ML Portal, then to the Logs (Analytics) pane.
-The following sample query correlates HTTP requests with custom logs generated in `score.py`, and can be used for example to analyze query duration vs. scoring batch size:
+The following sample query correlates HTTP requests with custom logs generated in `score.py`, and can be used, for example, to analyze query duration vs. scoring batch size:

         let Traceinfo=traces
         | extend d=parse_json(tostring(customDimensions.Content))